 “[…] Yeah, I have an idea they would take people from here, but everything was normal, so [we] think [it’s okay]… Cause it’s long time didn’t happen.“

-On the morning of the 19th February, at 7:00 a.m., the respondent and his roommate were woken up by a series of loud knocks on the door.
+On the morning of the 19th February, at 7:00 a.m., the respondent reports that he and his roommate were woken up by a series of loud knocks on the door.

 “When the police came they start to knock, they said “open the door, open the door!” so they didn’t open the door, and after that they start to call them like “police, open the door!” so they open the door.”

-Three Albanian police officers entered the room and ordered them to take their belongings quickly.
+Three officers referred to by the respondent as Albanian police entered the room and ordered them to take their belongings quickly.
 They escorted them downstairs to the entry hall of the hotel.
-There, the police gathered around 40 people.
+There, the respondent states that the police gathered around 40 people.
 The group consisted of POM from Algeria and Morocco, all men, four minors.
 The respondent explained that most of the group were hotel guests, and around 8-10 people were apprehended on the street outside and brought to the hotel.

 The respondent estimated that there were 12 officers in the hotel.
-They wore dark blue uniforms and balaclavas.
-In the entry hall, they beat “some of the people” who were complaining about the apprehension with metal telescopic batons.
-The respondent himself was beaten on his legs.
+He described them as wearing dark blue uniforms and balaclavas.
+In the entry hall, they reportedly beat “some of the people” who were complaining about the apprehension with metal telescopic batons.
+The respondent himself reports being beaten on his legs.